ad1v7/PumHa/README.rst

 * add print frequency to the config
 * scaling for ppm files
 * probably need to have variable to store absolute path to output directory

+* Information on the programming language, revision control, debuggers, build tools, and test tools you have used.
+* Where to get, and how to build and install, any third-party packages needed by your code (for packages that are not already on the Physics Computational Lab machines).
+* How to build your code.
+* How to run your code.
+* How to run your tests.
+* Summary of key design decisions and reasons for these.